-Non-fungible tokens, or NFTs are another example of the fast-paced change in the industry.
-In this guide we explore what they, how they work, and how they're being used.
+Non-fungible tokens (NFTs) are one of the fastest-growing sectors in the crypto industry.
+In this guide, we explore what they are, how they work, and how they're being used.

 What are non-fungible tokens?